-What are the fees?
+What do fees cover?

-What do the fees cover?Program fees include your stall, hay, minimal amount of shavings, lessons, coaching at competitions and stable management supervision.
-The 2022 fees: \$3,000 per month.
-It does not include items such as horse's grain, vet, farrier, transport, show fees, supplements and your living or food expenses.
-If selected, there is a payment schedule, please inquire for details.
+Program fees include your stall, hay, minimal amount of shavings, lessons, coaching at competitions and stable management supervision.
+Fees vary based on current costs and stable fees.
+It does not include items such as horse's grain, vet, farrier, transport, show fees, supplements and your living and food expenses.
+If you would like the current fees or an idea of future fees, please inquire by email d4k.org@gmail.com.